14 Sep Gluteal Tendinopathy – It’s a Real Pain in the Ass

 This is probably the most common aggravating factor for clients with gluteal tendinopathy.
-It requires single leg stance whilst producing enough force to then propel yourself up to the next step.
-I remember when I had a case of gluteal tendinopathy earlier this year I had to resort to taking 1 step at a time, honestly it was terrible and I hated it but my hip needed to offload itself a little to settle down.
-Keep an eye on whether going up stairs or down stairs is worse as that is useful information to be able to pass on.
+It requires a single-leg stance whilst producing enough force to then propel yourself up to the next step.
+I remember when I had a case of gluteal tendinopathy earlier this year I had to resort to taking 1 step at a time, honestly, it was terrible and I hated it but my hip needed to offload itself a little to settle down.
+Keep an eye on whether going upstairs or downstairs is worse as that is useful information to be able to pass on.

-In general this isn’t always fun, but I’m moreso talking about clients that utilise walking as a form of daily exercise.
+In general, this isn’t always fun, but I’m more talking about clients that utilise walking as a form of daily exercise.
 It usually takes a fair distance of walking in most cases of gluteal tendinopathy to become symptomatic or cause symptoms afterwards.
-A couple of useful metric to keep track of is how far or long can you walk before symptoms, what effect does the terrain have, what effect does speed have, and how sore is it afterwards and then how long does it take to settle.
+A couple of useful metrics to keep track of are how far or long can you walk before symptoms, what effect the terrain has, what effect speed has, how sore is it afterwards and then how long it takes to settle.

 How is a diagnosis made?

-When doing an objective examination for a case of greater trochanteric pain syndrome there’s 8 key tests to perform based upon the latest research.
+When doing an objective examination for a case of greater trochanteric pain syndrome there are 8 key tests to perform based on the latest research.

 - Palpation of the greater trochanter and gluteal tendon region.